 The Street Pantry

 The Street Pantry is a Mazon Australia project aligning with our mission to engage the community to prevent and alleviate hunger for people from all faiths and backgrounds.
 Alma Road Community House (200 Alma Road, East St Kilda) is the site of our first street pantry.
 Our second street pantry is at the Notting Hill Neighbourhood House ( 37 Westerfield Drive, Notting Hill).
-A third street pantry is coming soon to Fusion Community House in Oakleigh.
+Our third street pantry is at Fusion Community House (185 Warrigal Road, Oakleigh).

 The street pantry is an exciting addition to the community landscape, a place where people are encouraged to 'give what you can and take what you need’.

 The street pantry is run by the local community, donating non-perishable food and toiletries so that those in need can take without cost or judgement.